khushboo2512/khushboo2512/README.md

-- 👋 Hi, I’m khushboo,
+- 👋 Hi, I’m khushboo, I am an experienced web application developer.
-- 👀 I’m interested in latest emerging technologies
+- 👀 I’m interested in latest emerging technologies like python, AI.
-- 🌱 I’m currently learning React, Python
+- 🌱 I’m currently working on frontend development using Angular framework.
-- 💞️ I’m looking to collaborate on trending ideas
+- 💞️ I’m looking to collaborate on trending ideas.
 - 📫 How to reach me -email khushboo2512@gmail.com

 <!---